 Again according to Mark, in late 1955 Telefunken showed their first power transistor, the OD604.
 This is an oddity.
 Like many early attempts to increase power dissipation it clamps a metal heatsink around a transistor in a smaller encapsulation.
 This was the first of several idiosyncratic power transistor designs from Telefunken.

-Telefunken subsequently issued several power transistors in a squat cylindrical can with three leads issuing from a hole in the baseplate.
+Telefunken subsequently issued several power transistors in a squat cylindrical outline with three leads issuing from a hole in the baseplate.
 The first was the OD603, an AF output type.
 Oddly, this seems to have been issued in 1958, several years after OD604.
 It is usually available on eBay.

 The image shows unpainted and grey-painted examples.
 There exist also black-painted versions.
-Furthermore, the device may have several maximum-voltage values and this is sometimes indicated by either a suffix or a number printed on the can.
+Furthermore, the device may have several maximum-voltage values and this is sometimes indicated by either a suffix or a number printed on the body.

-The ALZ10, an RF power amplifier, used the same can.
+The ALZ10, an RF power amplifier, used the same outline.
 I'm not sure when this was first issued but it is listed in a 1964 databook: 'RIM Bastelbuch' by Radio Riem, a Munich company.

 The AUZ11 is a power switching transistor.
 Again I'm not sure when this was first issued but it is listed in the 1962 D.A.T.A. book 'Transistor Characteristics Tabulation'.